tingkts/NVIDIA-Jetson-Nano/development environment setup/python.md

 ⚠️ Onec the *venv* was created, can't rename, move or copy it.</br>
-&emsp;&nbsp;&nbsp;Should use other package like virtualenv-clone or else to clone venv,</br>
+&emsp;&nbsp;&nbsp;Should use the another package like virtualenv-clone or else to clone venv,</br>
 &emsp;&nbsp;&nbsp;or use 'requirement.txt' to export/import the venv.

-_< trick >_&ensp;For clone pacakge between the diffrence venv with the same python version and which pacakge dependencies, can copy packages under 'dist-packages' or 'site-package' to the new target venv directly.
+_< trick >_&ensp;For clone pacakge between the diffrence venv with the same python version and which pacakge dependencies,</br>
+&emsp;&emsp;&emsp;&emsp;&nbsp;can copy packages under 'dist-packages' or 'site-package' to the new target venv directly.

 </br>